alessiapini/alessiapini.github.io/publications.md

 Azzimonti, L.,  Cremona,  M. A.,   Ghiglietti, A., Ieva,  F.,  Menafoglio, A.,  Pini, A., Zanini, P. (2014): ``BARCAMP technology foresight and statistics for the future'', in A.  M.  Paganoni, P.  Secchi (eds) Advances in Complex Data Modeling and Computational Methods in Statistics, Springer.

-Abramowicz, K., Haäger, C.,Hèbert-Losier, K.,  Pini, A., Schelin, L., Strandberg, J., Vantini, S. (2014): ``An inferential framework for domain selection in functional ANOVA'', in E.  Bongiorno, A.   Goia, E.  Salinelli and P.  Vieu (eds) Contributions in infinite-dimensional statistics and related topics, Esculapio.
+Abramowicz, K., Häger, C.,Hèbert-Losier, K.,  Pini, A., Schelin, L., Strandberg, J., Vantini, S. (2014): ``An inferential framework for domain selection in functional ANOVA'', in E.  Bongiorno, A.   Goia, E.  Salinelli and P.  Vieu (eds) Contributions in infinite-dimensional statistics and related topics, Esculapio.

 Ferrario, E.,  Pini, A. (2013): ``Uncertainty analysis of a model of an energy distribution system with solar panel generation by time-varying data analysis, Monte Carlo simulation and fuzzy interval analysis'', in R. Steenbergen, P.  van Gelder, S.  Miraglia, A.   Vrouwenvelder (eds), Safety, reliability and Risk Analysis: Beyond the Horizon, CRC Press.